 Last Updated on

-Another interesting element to be introduced very soon is the number sharing eSIM feature.
-It will be introduced across all data tariffs very soon.
+In the beginning, the Orange 5G network will offer an average speed of 600Mbps with top speeds of around 1.2Gbps.
+As it acquires more spectrum and densifies its network, Orange has promised to increase the speed.
+An interesting element introduced is the number sharing eSIM feature.
 With a single bill, several devices can be connected simultaneously.
-At present this might be only between a smartphone and a wearable device but other products like cars and PCs managing the connectivity bill with a single number will become challenging.
+At present this is only between a smartphone and a wearable device but other products like cars and PCs managing the connectivity bill with a single number will become challenging.

 Ramon Fernandez, CEO Delegate of Orange in charge of Finance, Performance, and Europe said that he was very happy that, being one of the most dynamic telecoms markets in Europe, Romania is the first country within the global footprint to have achieved this important milestone.
 He also added that Orange Romania was important for them, both in terms of investments and driving innovation.
 They have invested more than 3.5 billion euros since they entered the market.
 Today’s 5G launch, along with innovations like eSIM and Number Sharing, will serve as key use cases for further development.
 This will enhance the Group’s ambitions to deliver an unmatched experience to the customers as Orange begins their migration towards the next generation of networks.

 The network will offer internet download speeds of up to 1.2 Gbps and an average download speed of 600 Mbps.
 It will also deliver a complete package of premium services.
 The gadgets have been devised and designed to enhance the 5G experience for customers including unlimited internet over 9 GB mobile roaming within the EU, unlimited voice calls and SMS facilities both nationally and in roaming.